AvaloniaUI/Avalonia/Docs/intro.md

     new Style(x => x.OfType<CheckBox>())

 The constructor for the Style class defines the selector.
-Here we're saying "this style applies to all controls in the the visual tree of type CheckBox".
+Here we're saying "*this style applies to all controls in the the visual tree of type CheckBox*".
 A more complex selector:

     new Style(x => x.OfType<CheckBox>().Class(":checked").Template().Id("checkMark"))

-This selector matches "all controls with Id == "checkMark" in the template of a CheckBox with the class ":checked".
+This selector matches "*all controls with Id == "checkMark" in the template of a CheckBox with the class ':checked'"*.
 Each control has an Id property, and Ids in templates are considered to be in a separate namespace.

 Inside the Style class we then have a collection of setters similar to WPF.